mocaspike150/mocaspike150.github.io/_events/2019-10-03-moca-pre-race-festival.md

   <li>Total amount of fund raised:Top 3 By Club</li>
 </ul>

-A speical pre-race fun shake out run will start from MOCA at 2pm after the party.
-Join us for a easy 3 mile run and take part in a professional photo shoot against the breathtaking and classic backdrop of the New York City skyline.
+A speical pre-race fun run will start from MOCA at 2pm after the party.
+Join us for an easy pre-race 3 mile shake out run and take part in a professional photo shoot against the breathtaking and classic backdrop of the New York City skyline.
 Don’t forget to wear your <a href="https://www.mocaspike150.org/posts/2019-10-01-moca-tshirt-sale">MOCA Tee</a> to take part in the photo shooting!
 <div style="text-align:center;">
-<div style="font-size:1.3em"><b>Ticket $40 per person, kids 12 and under is free!
+<div style="font-size:1.3em"><b>Ticket $40 per person, free for children under 12!
 Space is limited, purchase tickets now before it sold out!</b></div>
 <br>
   <a href="https://my.mocanyc.org/3636/5272"><button>PURCHASE TICKETS</button></a>